-- 107 We performed risk evaluation using the GRACE risk score, as recommended in the current - 108 ESC guidelines for NSTEMI management [4, 9, 10].
-The calculation is based on baseline - 109 patient characteristics and determines in-hospital and 6-month probability for death and - 110 myocardial infarction combined with death. - 111 In the present study we defined a group of high-risk patients with GRACE ≥ 140 (28 subjects - 112 16%) and a non-high-risk group (the rest of 150 patients named in this analysis as low-risk, - but actually comprising intermediate risk (GRACE 109-140) and low-risk subjects GRACE ≤ - 114 108).
+We used MDRD to estimate filtration rate (eGFR) and a cut-off of glomerular 60 ml/min/1.73 m to define CKD (present in 20% of our group).
+For CKD patients we applied pre- and postprocedural hydration and kept intravenous contrast as minimal as possible.
+Serum creatinine value was controlled the day after the invasive procedure.
+With that approach we did not have contrast-induced nephropathy in our group.
+107 We performed risk evaluation using the GRACE risk score, as recommended in the current 108 ESC guidelines for NSTEMI management [4, 9, 10].
+The calculation is based on baseline 109 patient characteristics and determines in-hospital and 6-month probability for death and 110 myocardial infarction combined with death.

+111 In the present study we defined a group of high-risk patients with $GRACE \ge 140$ (28 subjects 112 - 16%) and a non-high-risk group (the rest of 150 patients named in this analysis as low-risk, 113 but actually comprising intermediate risk (GRACE 109-140) and low-risk subjects GRACE $\le$ 114 108).

-2.2 Coronary arteriography and intervention
+116 2.2 Coronary arteriography and intervention

-- 118 Femoral access was used for all patients.
-After artery cannulation, unfractionated heparin - was administered at a dose of 10000 U with additional applications during the procedure as - 120 required. - 121 Glycoprotein (GP) IIb/IIIa receptor inhibitor abciximab (0.25 mg/kg bolus, 0.125 mg/kg/min - 122 infusion) was administered at the discretion of PCI-performing physician.
-In cases of - multivessel involvement, the target lesion only was treated during the primary intervention.
-In - 124 certain cases, upon judgment of the treating team, PCI was performed of > 1 affected vessel - this was the approach used for 10 patients (5.6% of the study group). - For PCI in this group we have used predominantly bare metal stents (BMS); drug-eluting - stents were applied in only three of the patients.
-After stent implantation standard dual - antiplatelet therapy with acetyl salicylic acid 100 mg and clopidogrel 75 mg daily was - recommended for 12 months.
-At the time when the study was conducted newer antiplatelet - agents (ticagrelor and prasugrel) were not available in Bulgaria.
+Femoral access was used for all patients.
+After artery cannulation, unfractionated heparin was administered at a dose of 10000 U with additional applications during the procedure as required.

+Glycoprotein (GP) IIb/IIIa receptor inhibitor abciximab (0.25 mg/kg bolus, 0.125 mg/kg/min infusion) was administered at the discretion of PCI-performing physician.
+In cases of multivessel involvement, the target lesion only was treated during the primary intervention.
+In certain cases, upon judgment of the treating team, PCI was performed of > 1 affected vessel - this was the approach used for 10 patients (5.6% of the study group).

+For PCI in this group we have used predominantly bare metal stents (BMS); drug-eluting stents were applied in only three of the patients.
+After stent implantation standard dual antiplatelet therapy with acetyl salicylic acid 100 mg and clopidogrel 75 mg daily was recommended for 12 months.
+At the time when the study was conducted newer antiplatelet agents (ticagrelor and prasugrel) were not available in Bulgaria.

-2.3 Follow-up
+131 2.3 Follow-up

-- The mean follow-up period was 22 months (difference between quartiles: 10-36), ranging - from 5 to 51 months.
-Reported data refer to recurrent angina, re-hospitalization, coronary - arteriography and intervention, development of MI, symptoms of heart failure, total mortality - rate and combination of frequency of occurrence of MACE.
-Considering the present study, - 137 frequency of MACE refers to percentage of patients that have experienced any of the above- - mentioned adverse events, and not the overall incidence of these events in the study group. - 139 Follow-up methods included telephone interviews, discharge summaries from hospitals (if - 140 available) and death certificates.
+The mean follow-up period was 22 months (difference between quartiles: 10-36), ranging from 5 to 51 months.
+Reported data refer to recurrent angina, re-hospitalization, coronary arteriography and intervention, development of MI, symptoms of heart failure, total mortality rate and combination of frequency of occurrence of MACE.
+Considering the present study, frequency of MACE refers to percentage of patients that have experienced any of the abovementioned adverse events, and not the overall incidence of these events in the study group.

+Follow-up methods included telephone interviews, discharge summaries from hospitals (ifavailable) and death certificates.